Hodanaliiii/Stroke-prediction-ML-project/README.md

 patterns[1].
 Furthermore, we put 15% of data into the validation set and keep 15% of the data for the testing.
 We tried various split size rations, but 70% turned out to be the best, since accuracy scores and F1-scores were the highest.
 We have 4908 data points as mentioned, and if our dataset would be very large, we would allocate a smaller portion for the training dataset to ensure a satisfactory amount of testing and validation set.
-Furthermore, the dataset would have been We need to use a larger percentage for training to ensure that our data has enough data to learn from.
+Furthermore,  We need to use a larger percentage for training to ensure that our data has enough data to learn from.
 ## 3.6 First Method: Logistic regression
 We chose logistic regression for our first method in this machine learning problem, because in our ML task we are predicting a